KokoDoko/CMGTMonoGame/README.md

 # CMGTMonoGame
 Files for CMGT Monogame Course

-These folders contain files for CMGT Monogame projects

 # How to use
 Each folder only contains the .cs files and content files (images, sounds) that you need in your Xamarin or Visual Studio project.